-I am a doctoral candidate in the School of Information and Library Science (SILS) at the University of North Carolina at Chapel Hill.
-I have defended and submitted my dissertation and will graduate in August of 2016.
+I recently earned my PhD in Information Science from the School of Information and Library Science (SILS) at the University of North Carolina at Chapel Hill.
+I successfully defended my dissertation,”Adapting to Higher Education in a New Culture: International Students’ Perspectives on Research, Writing, and Academic Integrity,” in May of 2016.
 My IMLS-funded fellowship, ELIME-21, focused on developing library education in the Middle East and North Africa.
 I lived and worked in Egypt for three years, as the coordinator of instruction at The American University in Cairo.
-My time there inspired my interest in the region.
-Currently, I am the project manager for a SILS executive education initiative.
+During my time in the doctoral program, I also served as the project manager for a SILS executive education initiative.

 My research interests:

 - cultural and academic adaptation of international students

 - academic integrity

 - library services for special populations